We offer a range of essential medical services, testing, and procedures exclusively for students.

 • Runny nose

-If you are experiencing any of these symptoms, make an appointment as SHS.
-Allergies can be effectively treated and controlled.
+If you are experiencing any of these symptoms, please make an appointment with Student Health Services.
+Allergies can be effectively treated and managed.

-If you are receiving Allergy Immunotherapy (shots), we can arrange to keep your serums and administer your injections.
-The cost is $2.00 per shot.
+For those receiving Allergy Immunotherapy (shots), we can store your serums and administer your injections for the cost of $2.00 per shot.

 Anxiety